inexorgame-obsolete/blog-data/post/2015/04-26-alpha1-design-decisions.md

 Choosing the "right" language is always a hard task, as some developers have an almost religious state for such languages.

 So event though Lua is pretty popular among the Sauerbraten developer community, in most others it's not nearly as popular as JavaScript.
 We want to attract new developers, and getting them from a small community like Sauerbraten's shouldn't be our goal.
-Getting them from all over the interwebs should be.
+Getting them from all over the internet should be.
 However: In the next passage you will see that the doors are not completely closed for other scripting languages!

 ### **(IPC) JavaScript Implementation**

-JavaScript is much more widely spoken than CubeScript, easier to write, and most of the time more intuative (since CubeScript is a stack-oriented language).
+JavaScript is much more widely spoken than CubeScript, easier to write, and most of the time more intuitive (since CubeScript is a stack-oriented language).
 We also chose it since we plan to provide some pretty powerful scripting (e.g. story modes or maps could act a lot more dynamically than they currently do)

-So how did we implement this and how did it change the current behaviour?
+So how did we implement this and how did it change the current behavior?
 We decided to outsource it to another engine: [node.js](http://blog.modulus.io/absolute-beginners-guide-to-nodejs), and let it call CubeScript commands!
 (*Later on not CubeScript but a specialized API will be used..*)
 This is implemented through a system called "Inter Process Communication":